osisoft/OSIsoft-Adapter-DNP3-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-dnp3.md

 ## Check configurations

 Incorrect configurations can interrupt data flow and cause errors in values and ranges.
-Perform the following steps confirm correct configuration for your adapter.
+Perform the following steps to confirm correct configuration for your adapter.

 1. Navigate to [data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and verify that <!-- Insert data source parameters that need to be checked --> are correct.
 2. Navigate to [data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration) and verify the following for each configured data selection item below: